Velma Barfield

-Margie Velma Barfield (née Bullard; October 29, 1932 – November 2, 1984) was an American serial killer who was convicted of one murder, but who eventually confessed to six murders in total.
-Barfield was the first woman in the United States to be executed after the 1976 resumption of capital punishment and the first since 1962.
+Margie Velma Barfield (née Bullard; October 29, 1932 – November 2, 1984) was an American serial killer who was convicted of one murder but was linked to seven murders in total.
+She became the first woman in the United States to be executed after the resumption of capital punishment in 1976, and the first since 1962.
 She was also the first woman to be executed by lethal injection.

 Life and murders

-Velma Barfield was born in rural South Carolina, but was raised near Fayetteville, North Carolina.
-Barfield's father reportedly was physically abusive and her mother, Lillian Bullard, did not intervene.
-She escaped by marrying Thomas Burke in 1949.
-The couple had two children and were reportedly happy until Barfield had a hysterectomy and developed back pain.
-These events led to a behavioral change in Barfield and an eventual drug addiction.
+Velma Barfield was born Margie Velma Bullard on October 29, 1932, in Eastover, North Carolina, but was raised near Fayetteville.
+Her father was reportedly physically abusive and her mother did not intervene.
+Velma escaped her tumultuous household by marrying Thomas Burke in 1949.
+The couple had two children and were reportedly happy until Velma had a hysterectomy and developed back pain.
+These events led to a behavioral change in Velma and an eventual addiction to prescription drugs.